design projects

 * Volunteering for Rock Ed Philippines and designing / maintaining Rock Ed Radio‘s website.
 I first met the brilliant Gang Badoy in the early 90s but she flew off and lived in the US for a decade.
 Armed with several masters degrees, she put up Rock Ed Philippines upon coming home in 2005.
 Rock Ed is a volunteer group dedicated to promote alternative education through holding classes on different areas of knowledge such as music, the arts, sports, science, and cultural studies.
 It has been (and still is) always a pleasure knowing that our contributions, however small, are helping make this country a better place.

 * Saying goodbye to Wedding Essentials Magazine as Design Director.
-It was a difficult decision to make2 since Editor-in-Chief and good friend Marbee and I make up the “we” in Wedding Essentials.
+It was a difficult decision to make ((many tears were shed, yes)) since Editor-in-Chief and good friend Marbee and I make up the “we” in Wedding Essentials.
 We saw the magazine from its inception, to its birth in 2004, and through its growth into the big player that it is now (seeing how successful it is now kinda makes me feel like a proud mom).
 I thought it was time for me to move on since I knew the magazine would be in very able hands with Marb and Kitten at its helm anyway, although I am still with them in spirit.
 The issue above is the last one I worked on.

 …but wait, Marbee and I have a wedding blog, We Heart Weddings.
 Because we really love weddings (and we really do like working with each other!)